yagpdb-cc/yagpdb-cc/website/docs/fun/counting/overview.md

 ### Main Command

-:::tip Initialization
+:::caution Initialization

-Set `$Admin` to an administrator role ID, then send "0"
+Set `$Admin` to an administrator role ID, then send: 0

 This initializes all database values and sets the count to 1